- Latest Updates:

 Measures to reinforce physical infrastructure

 In response to such dramatic needs, on 17 March, the national government issued Legislative-Decree n° 18 (“Cure Italy decree”) which focused on the capacity of the National Health Service in terms of physical infrastructure, financing an increase of beds in ICUs, Pneumology and Infectious Diseases in derogation from budget limits.
 The decree also requests that for the duration of the emergency, private facilities should make available their healthcare professionals, facilities, equipment and transport vehicles, designating EUR 340 million for this purpose (see also Section 4.1).
+According to a report by I-COM (September 2020), private healthcare providers played a fundamental role especially during peak times when urgent interventions were needed in response to hospital overcrowding.
+In many regions, coronavirus patients were hosted by private clinics, easing the pressure on public facilities, thanks to special agreements with Regional Health Systems that checked structural and safety requirements.
+Such collaboration was also fundamental later on, during Phase II, for the progressive resumption of ordinary activities as it allowed for the continuation of undeferrable surgical services.

 In the most severely affected areas, the Department of Civil Protection set-up military camp hospitals with additional ICU or semi-ICU beds and lower intensity care beds for those in recovery.
 When regional capacity is saturated, the Italian army transfer patients in need of intensive care to other regions by helicopter/airplane with the support of the army.